 I was appointed as local authority governor in the autumn of 2016 and am a member of the Standards Committee.
 I have worked in education in various roles and settings for over twenty years.
 I was initially a secondary school teacher and then a head of English in a large London comprehensive school.
 I then moved to become a local authority literacy consultant, working to support schools across the primary and secondary sector with their efforts to improve literacy teaching and learning in the context of government policy initiatives.
 In 2003 I became a teacher educator and am currently the Director for Initial Teacher Education at King’s College London.
 As well as direct involvement in the training of the next generation of teachers, I research and write in the field of English as a school subject.
 I have a deep personal and professional commitment to improving the standards of education for all young people, and as a local resident for nearly fifteen years, I am honoured to be able to play a part in the ongoing success story of Cottenham Primary School.

 Steve Hales is a Co-opted Governor and joined the school governing body in December 2013.
-Steve is on the Finance and Standards subcommittees and is the PPF Link Governor.
+Steve is the Chair of Standards committee and is the PPF Link Governor.
 Steve loves to see and help people develop and he became a governor to contribute to the education of the children in our community.
 Steve has two sons at the school; he runs his own management consultancy company and he has an MBA.
 Finally he helps with coaching junior rugby players at a local club.

 I'm a parent governor.
 I chair the Personnel committee, which is responsible for the staffing plan and recommending pay policy, as well as ensuring staffing polices are applied fairly.
 I'm also on the Standards committee, which lets me get a detailed picture of resourcing teaching and learning across the school, and, really importantly, how the school is providing for disadvantaged pupils.